ipelupessy/gammalab/README.rst

       def process(self, data):
          return data

-This service just forwards the input data (a raw byte stream) to its output.
+This service just forwards the input data (a raw byte stream) to its output, retaining its sample rate, format and number of channels.